NSCC-ITC-Winter2024-ICOM5015-701-MCr/icom5015-ai-2024/ONBOARDING.md

 - 06 - Web APIs Technology Spike [ [docx](media/Activities/06-WebAPIsSpike.docx) | [pdf](media/Activities/06-WebAPIsSpike.pdf) ]
 - 07 - FarmOS API Technology Spike [ [docx](media/Activities/07-FarmOSAPISpike.docx) | [pdf](media/Activities/07-FarmOSAPISpike.pdf) ]
 - 08 - Cascading Style Sheets and Bootstrap (in development)
-- 09 - Element Selectors and Cypress Testing (in development)
+- 09 - Element Selectors and cypres Testing (in development)

 ## Additional Resources ##

 ### Installation ###

 The [INSTALL.md](INSTALL.md) file contains the instructions for doing a [Developer Install](INSTALL.md#developer-install).
-After you complete the developer install FarmData2 will be setup and ready for you to work on.
+After you complete the developer install FarmData2 will be setup and ready for you to works on.

 ### Editors ###